filcuk/lastpass-authenticator-export/README.md

 - Pyton binaries must be added to `PATH`

 ## Instructions
 1. Install dependencies from `requirements.txt` (to be merged into the script)
+  Alternatively: `pip install PACKAGE_NAME`
-2. Invoke `python lastpass-authenticator-export.py -u EMAIL -o OTP_VALUE
+3. Invoke `python lastpass-authenticator-export.py -u EMAIL -o OTP_VALUE
-3. See folder `export`
+4. See folder `export`